mithunkumarc/revision/java/abstract.md

         // ends with semicolon without body
         // cannot be declared as final
+        // It must be implemented in child class or concrete child class.
-        public abstract void method();
+        // Abstract method must be inside a abstract class. public abstract void method();

 #### Abstract class force subclass to implement